coderefinery/manuals/how-to-attend-stream.md

   interactive assistance during the exercise/breakout sessions.

+## How it works

+- You open the livestream in a web browser.
+This is the "TV", it is always on.
+- If you are attending Zoom exercise session, open this as well.
+The livestream will tell you when to switch to Zoom, and Zoom will tell you when to switch to livestream.
+There should only be sound coming from one at a time, so you can simply follow the sound.
+- If you are not in a organized Zoom exercise session, you can form your own mini-Zoom meetings and work together that way.
+  Screensharing is a great way to help each other!
+- You could just as well organize a in-person session, where you play the stream in a meeting room and work together on your computers.
+- The livestream is a portrait screenshare, so that it will only take up half of your screen (and the other half is for you to work).
+(If you are in a physical meeting room with a projector or second monitor, it can be half the livestream and half the HackMD - this will make sense when you see it).

 ## General prerequisites, software installation, etc.

 Check your workshop page for the general setup specific to that